19hours/sg-statutes/Acts/Trade Unions Act.md

 [11/2000]

-(5) No member of a registered trade union who is employed in a managerial or an executive position and who is represented by the trade union under section 30A of the Industrial Relations Act (Cap.
+(5) No member of a registered trade union who is an executive employee that is represented by the trade union under section 30A of the Industrial Relations Act (Cap.
 136) shall commence, promote, organise, participate or otherwise act in furtherance of any strike or any form of industrial action taken by the trade union.

 [23/2002]

+[Act 1 of 2015 wef 01/04/2015]

-(6) No member of a registered trade union the majority of whose membership consists of employees in non-managerial or non-executive positions shall commence, promote, organise, participate or otherwise act in furtherance of any strike or any form of industrial action in connection with any trade dispute between members employed in managerial or executive positions and represented by the trade union under section 30A of the Industrial Relations Act and their employer.
+(6) No member of a registered trade union the majority of whose membership consists of non‑executive employees shall commence, promote, organise, participate or otherwise act in furtherance of any strike or any form of industrial action in connection with any trade dispute between members who are executive employees that are represented by the trade union under section 30A of the Industrial Relations Act and their employer.

 [23/2002]

+[Act 1 of 2015 wef 01/04/2015]

-(7) Nothing in subsection (2) or (6) shall preclude a registered trade union referred to in those subsections or any of its members employed in non-managerial or non-executive positions from commencing, promoting, organising, financing, participating or otherwise acting in furtherance of any strike or any form of industrial action affecting those members in accordance with subsection (1).
+(7) Nothing in subsection (2) or (6) shall preclude a registered trade union referred to in those subsections or any member of a registered trade union that is recognised by the employer in the manner prescribed under Part III of the Industrial Relations Act (Cap.
+136) as a registered trade union representing that member from commencing, promoting, organising, financing, participating or otherwise acting in furtherance of any strike or any form of industrial action affecting the member in accordance with subsection (1).

 [23/2002]

+[Act 1 of 2015 wef 01/04/2015]

 (8) Any member of a registered trade union who contravenes subsection (5) or (6) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000.